 ASCVD Risk Score Calculator

-The ASCVD Risk Score Calculator estimates your 10-year risk of atherosclerotic cardiovascular disease using key factors like age, cholesterol, and blood pressure.
+The ASCVD Risk Score Calculator estimates your 10-year statistical association with atherosclerotic cardiovascular disease using key factors like age, cholesterol, and blood pressure.
 This tool helps adults aged 40-79 without existing heart disease understand their cardiovascular health to guide preventive care.
 Whether you are considering statin therapy, checking your lifestyle impact, or planning long-term health goals, this calculator provides a clear, personalized risk assessment.

 How 10-Year ASCVD Risk Is Calculated